Sati (Hindu goddess): Marriage

+Testing Rama's divinity

+In a legend from the Shiva Purana, Sati and Shiva were once wandering the earth.
+They passed through the Dandaka forest, where they came across Rama, accompanied by Lakshmana, searching for his wife Sita after her abduction by Ravana.
+Observing Rama's lament, Shiva bowed before him, following which he blessed the former with victory and revealed himself before him.
+Overcome by maya, Sati asked her consort to whom he had bowed.
+Shiva informed her that Rama was a full incarnation of Vishnu.
+Seeing that she was unconvinced, Shiva encouraged her to test Rama's divinity for herself.
+Sati did so by assuming the guise of Sita and appearing before him.
+Rama laughed, seeing through the goddess's disguise, wondering why she had assumed his wife's form.
+Her doubts fading, Sati asked Rama how he was worthy of being saluted by Shiva.
+Rama explained to her his true identity and circumstance and spoke to her of his devotion to Shiva, after which she praised him and returned to her consort.

 Daksha yajna and self-immolation

 The most prominent legend associated with Sati is her self-immolation to protest against her father.
 The first text to mention Daksha Yajna is the Taittiriya Samhita and it later appears in the Ramayana and the Mahabharata.
 The narrative of Sati's self immolation appears in the Puranas, Tantra literature, and in Kalidasa's lyrical Kumarasambhava.

 According to the most popular narrative, Daksha organized a yajna (sacrifice) to which all the deities, except Sati and Shiva, were invited.
 Wanting to visit her relatives, Sati sought to rationalize this omission and reasoned that as family, such formality was unnecessary.
 Shiva tried to stop her as he knew that Daksha would humiliate her, but when she was not convinced, he sent her with his gana attendants.
 Sati was received by her mother and her sisters, but Daksha was furious by her uninvited arrival and humiliated her and mocked Shiva.
 Wanting to break all ties with her father and uphold the honour of her husband, Sati self-immolated.

 Deeply hurt by the death of his wife, Shiva performed the destructive Tandava dance.
 He created two ferocious deities — Virabhadra and Bhadrakali, who wreaked mayhem at the sacrificial place.
 Nearly all those present were felled overnight; Daksha was decapitated by Virabhadra.
 After that night, Shiva, who is considered the all-forgiving, restored the slain to life and granted them his blessings.
 Daksha was restored both to life and to kingship.
 His severed head was substituted with that of a goat.